Sign up to CoinSpot here and get $10 of free Bitcoin (my referral link)

 CoinSpot is a cryptocurrency exchange based in Australia that I signed up to over two years ago.
-In this CoinSpot review I’ll be detailing my experiences with them and also comparing it to two other cryptocurrency exchanges I’ve used extensively and also reviewed in Australia (Independent Reserve and CoinJar – have a read through those if you’re also looking for other exchanges).
+In this CoinSpot review, I’ll be detailing my experiences with them and also comparing it to other cryptocurrency exchanges I’ve used extensively.

 Here are the first couple of emails I received from CoinSpot since joining, showing that I first joined on June 9, 2018: